-1. Allocation for Existing Members
+1. Initial 1st April 2009 Allocation for Existing Members

-The allocation of members to contribution rates is based on pensionable pay at each 31st March.
+The initial allocation of members to contribution rates is based on pensionable pay at 31/03/2009.

-Members who are employed at the start of each new tax year and who were in pensionable employment at the end of the previous tax year must have their contribution rate set according to the FTE rate of pensionable pay they received on 31st March including the estimated annual value of any other pensionable allowances where applicable.
+Members who are employed on 1st April 2009 and who were in pensionable employment on 31 March 2009 must have their contribution rate set according to the FTE rate of pensionable pay they received on 31st March 2009 including the estimated annual value of any other pensionable allowances where applicable.